 Our aims are:

 The first school opened in Germany in 1919, the first in the UK in 1925.
-There are currently over 1,200 Steiner schools worldwide and 2,000 Early Years settings in a total of 60 different countries, 36 in the UK & Ireland.
+There are currently over 1,200 Steiner schools worldwide and 2,000 Early Years settings in a total of 60 different countries, 35 in the UK & Ireland.

 The educational content of anthroposophy informs the work of the teachers; it is not a belief system and is not taught in our schools.
 Since the first school was established the education has steadily evolved in response to changing times.
 It is known as Waldorf education in many European countries and in North America but is more frequently called Steiner education in the UK.
 It has a proven track record (see our ‘Does it work?
 Alumni and Testimonials’ page for more details). for providing a sound and practical basis for working with children, enabling them to find their creativity and to become free individuals who can think for themselves, make their own judgements and find their own purpose and direction in life.